NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 #### Field: Balanced Exhaust Fraction Schedule Name ####

 This field is optional.
 If it is not used, then all the exhaust air flow is assumed to be unbalanced by any simple airflows, such as infiltration, ventilation, or zone mixing.
-Unbalanced exhaust is then modeled as being provided by the outdoor air system in the central air system... **copy the rest from Fan:ZoneExhaust**.
+Unbalanced exhaust is then modeled as being provided by the outdoor air system in the central air system. **copy the rest from Fan:ZoneExhaust**.
+The modeling of unbalanced will reduce the flow rates at the zone’s return air node by the flow rate that is being exhausted and will ensure that the outdoor air flow rate is sufficient to serve the exhaust.
+If this field is used, then enter the name of a schedule with fractional values between 0.0 and 1.0, inclusive.
+This fraction is applied to the exhaust fan flow rate and the model tracks the portion of the exhaust that is balanced.
+Balanced exhaust is then modeled as being provided by simple airflows and does not impact the central air system return air or outdoor air flow rates.
+For example, if a kitchen zone with an exhaust fan is designed to draw half of its make up air from a neighboring dining room and the other half from the outdoor air system, then a schedule value of 0.5 could be used here.
+This input field must be blank when the zone air flow balance is enforced.
+If user specifies a schedule and zone air flow balance is enforced, then EnergyPlus throws a warning error message, ignores the schedule and simulation continues.

 An example of the ZoneHVAC:ExhaustSystem input object is like this:
 ```